-Is laughter really the best medicine, even during a pandemic?
+Is laughter really the best medicine?

-In a recent episode, she describes her family’s “gap plan.”
+In a podcast episode, she describes her family’s “gap plan.”
 It’s what they do when they realize that they are all exhausted, physically and emotionally, and need to hunker down and take care of themselves.

 Sound familiar?